ITSSONAM-0/DSA_SHEET_JAVA/Array/ArrayNotes.md

 return -1;
 ```
 # Stepwise
-1.Start from index 0.
+1. Start from index 0.
-2.For each i, compare arr[i] with key.
+2. For each i, compare arr[i] with key.
-3.If equal, return i immediately — first occurrence index.
+3. If equal, return i immediately — first occurrence index.
-4.If loop finishes without finding key, return -1 to indicate not found.
+4. If loop finishes without finding key, return -1 to indicate not found.

 Complexity: O(n) time, O(1) space.